MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/customer-service-hub-user-guide-case-queues-and-routing.md

 3. On the command bar, select **Add to Queue**.

 4. The **Queue** field displays the queue the case is currently added to.
-The **Lookup** displays only queues that are configured for the specific activity.
-Select the queue you want to add the case to, and then select **Add**.
+The **Lookup** displays only queues that are configured for the specific entity.
+The lookup only displays queues that cases can be added to.
+Voice and messaging queues aren't displayed.

+6. Select the queue you want to add the case to, and then select **Add**.

 To know more about queues, see [Work with queues](work-with-queues.md).